Although people tend to think about Andorra as a winter destination, the truth is that Andorra in summer is paradise!

 Then, head to the supermarket, buy everything you need, and enjoy one of Andorra’s picnic areas.
 Choosing one won’t be easy, as there are more than fifty!

-⚠ Important!
+⚠️ Important!

 Before lighting any fire to grill food, make sure that lightning fire is allowed at that moment.
 BBQs and fires are prohibited during drought periods and when temperatures are high, so it’s always good to check before heading out.

-Also, please remember to tidy up everything and don’t leave any rubbish behind, so other people after you can enjoy the experience and have a great time as well!
+Also, please remember to tidy up everything and don’t leave any rubbish behind, so other people can enjoy the experience after you and have a great time as well!

 Test your MTB skills in one of the world’s best bike parks